Brittany vs Briard: Complete Comparison (2026)

 Health and Lifespan Comparison

 Brittany has a typical lifespan of 12-14 years, while Briard lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
-Brittany is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Briard faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Brittany is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Briard faces its own health challenges including hip and joint issues, Eye Conditions, Other Concerns.
 Brittany has 2 documented predispositions compared to 3 for Briard, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health